 The evolution of stress-induced hypermutation in asexual populations

 In the first peer-reviewed manuscript (Ram and Hadany 2012) I have provided the first theoretical support for the adaptive hypothesis: I used deterministic and stochastic models to show that stress-induced mutagenesis is favored by natural selection due to the beneficial mutations it generates specifically in individuals that need them the most.
 The manuscript focused on asexual populations.
 First, I studied evolution in a constant environment in which mutations are either deleterious or compensatory (compensating for existing deleterious mutations).
 I have shown that increasing the mutation rate in individuals with below average fitness increases the mean fitness of the population, but only if compensatory (beneficial) mutations are possible.
 This is a new and surprising result; selection is usually predicted to reduce the mutation rate rather than increases it (Liberman and Feldman 1986).
 Second, I studied mutation rate evolution in a changing environment and considered models in which alleles for different mutational strategies compete against each other.
 Stress-induced mutator alleles, which induce increased mutation rate in mal-adapted individuals, were highly successful in competitions with non-mutator alleles and constitutive mutator alleles that induce a constant low and high mutation rate, respectively.
 Populations with stress-induced mutator alleles also had a higher mean fitness than populations with non-mutator or constitutive mutator alleles.
 Therefore, I concluded that stress-induced mutagenesis is likely to evolve in asexual populations because it is favored by natural selection, both in constant and changing environments.
-This is in contrast to constitutive mutagenesis, which is only sometimes favored in changing environments (Giraud, Radman, et al. 2001).
+This is in contrast to constitutive mutagenesis, which is only sometimes favored in changing environments, and always selected against in a constant environment?
+(Giraud, Radman, et al. 2001).

 The evolution of stress-induced mutagenesis in the presence of recombination